Citrix Hypervisor Management API extensions

 Client to 192.168.0.1: HTTP CONNECT “/console?ref=(…)”.
 You will also need to pass in “session_id=<session reference>” as a cookie.

-The final HTTP CONNECT is slightly non-standard since the HTTP/1.1 RFC specifies that it should only be a host and a port, rather than a URL.
+The final HTTP CONNECT is slightly non-standard since the HTTP/1.1 RFC specifies that it must only be a host and a port, rather than a URL.
 Once the HTTP connect is complete, the connection can subsequently directly be used as a VNC server without any further HTTP protocol action.

 This scheme requires direct access from the client to the control domain’s IP, and will not work correctly if there are Network Address Translation (NAT) devices blocking such connectivity.
 You can use the CLI to retrieve the console URI from the client and perform a connectivity check.